-COVID-19 has undoubtedly brought about changes to every business sector.
-And we’re seeing significant changes in our industry that’s bringing about a new breed of nanny.
-We’re calling them, ‘New World Nannies’.
+The last couple of years has brought about changes to every business sector.
+And we’re seeing significant changes in our industry that are bringing about a new breed of nanny, and we’re calling them ‘New World Nannies’.

 What is a New World Nanny?

-New World Nannies are nannies who are doing their best to adapt to the new world.
-Nannies who have taken stock of the pandemic’s challenges and reshaped their approach to the sector.
+New World Nannies are doing their best to adapt to the new world.
+They have taken stock of the challenges presented by the pandemic and the economic slump and reshaped their approach to the sector.

 From tactical fixes, like virtual nannying, to broadening their search to include nanny shares or part-time contracts.
 They’re shaping themselves to the opportunities the current market presents.